leoGeraldino/leoGeraldino/README.md

 <br>
 My name is Leonardo and I'm a brazilian software developer.
 I love technology in general and I'm currently pursuing a bachelor's degree in Information Technology at <a target ="_blank" href="https://univesp.br/">UNIVESP</a>, a brazilian university.<br>
 I'm currently studying the following front-end technologies: HTML, CSS and JS.
 I'm loving Python too, more especifically, Django and Flask web frameworks.
-A little bit of pygame too.<br> I also have knowledge in C and C++ languages, focused on embedded systems, and some of knowledge in Java<hr>
+A little bit of pygame too.<br> I also have knowledge in C and C++ languages, focused on embedded systems, and a basic knowledge in Java.<hr>

 - 🔭 I’m currently working on myself, studying hard and working hard 💪
 - 🌱 I’m currently learning front-end technologies and some of Python too 🐍